 The answer depends on your income (more specifically your modified adjusted gross income).

-Medicare places you in one of five income brackets to determine the amount of your Part B and Part D premium.
+Medicare places you in one of six income brackets to determine the amount of your Part B and Part D premium.

 If you are in the first (lowest) bracket, an increase in Medicare B Premiums can eliminate part or all of a Social Security Retirement Benefit COLA but cannot decrease your Benefit.
 An increase in Medicare Part D premium could eliminate your COLA or decrease your Benefit (primarily in years with minimal or no COLA).